interactive-cookbook/alignment-models/README.md

 *All alignments and their scores for Graph Edit Distance (GED)* | All possible alignments and their corresponding alignment scores, ranked from the best to the worst.

 ## Requirements
 You can find all the requirements in the file `requirement.txt`.
-Please call `requirement.txt --no-depts` when you install the requirements.
+Please call `requirement.txt --no-deps` when you install the requirements.
 - Python 3.7
 - Conllu 4.2.2
 - Matplotlib 3.3.2